slackerish/Realmz.io-Port/README.md

 # Realmz.io-Port
-Realmz.io Game With a constom set password. download the raw file and open in browser.
+Realmz.io Game With a custom set password. download the raw file and open in browser.